E-comOS-Operation-System/rui-app-calculator/README.md

 # rui-app-calculator
-The calculator for RUI , RUI because something cannot use other apps to installed in E-cmOS
+The calculator for RUI , RUI because something cannot use other apps to installed in E-cmOS<br>
+Note: We do not restrict the language of comments, so you may need Google Translate to translate some of the comments.
+Generally, your comments must be in English, Simplified Chinese, and Japanese, but there are exceptions.
 ## About this app
 In RUI MALL , any app must had a .json file to show info for your app , see it in (info.json)[info.json] Some info show in here: